 Using Salt for Drying Wood Cookies

 Salt is known to be a natural drying agent that can speed up the process of removing moisture from the wood.
+And the good thing is it does it without getting any wood shrinkage.

-All you need is to follow these ten easy steps to form a salt paste and use it for wood drying:
+All you need is to follow these easy steps to form a salt paste and use it for wood drying:

 - In a clean bucket, fill a gallon of fresh water